QuiltMC/developer-wiki/wiki/items/first-item.md

 `Registry.register()` takes three parameters:

 - The `Registry` we want to add to.
 For items this is always `Registries.ITEM`.
 - The `Identifier` used for the item.
 This must be unique.
 The first part is the namespace (which should be the mod id) and the item name itself.
 Only lowercase letters, numbers, underscores, dashes, periods, and slashes are allowed.
+To convert the item's name into this format, write everything in lowercase and separate words using underscores.
 - The `Item` to register.
 Here, we pass in the item we declared earlier.

 Having done all of this, if we run the game we can see that we can give the item using the give command: `/give @s simple_item_mod:example_item`!
 But it doesn't appear in the creative menu, nor does it have a texture, and its name isn't translated properly.
 How do we fix this?

-## Adding the Item to a group
+## Adding the Item to a Group

 `ItemGroup`s represent the tabs in the creative menu.
 Because of a change in 1.19.3, you can't add items to item groups using only [Quilt Standard Libraries](../concepts/qsl-qfapi) (From now on QSL).
 However, [Fabric API]((../concepts/qsl-qfapi)) has an API for it.
 Thanks to [Quilted Fabric API](../concepts/qsl-qfapi), which the template mod includes and users download with QSL, we can use it on Quilt, too: